 We will refer to this structure as the `snake', and to the amplifier as a whole as `snake-IMPA` or `SNIMPA' for short.
-The snake is flux-biased and pumped via a superconducting transformer, as shown in the figure, with $M\approx50$~pH and a total self-inductance of $\approx120$~pH.
-Finally, the compound SQUID loop formed by the two parallel portions of the snake is shunted by a capacitor $C_s$, and is connected to the $50\,\Omega$ signal port via a Klopfenstein taper as in Ref.~\onlinecite{IMPA}.
+The parallel arrangement of the arrays enables us to flux-bias and pump the amplifier via a single superconducting split-coil spiral transformer as shown in the figure.
+The transformer primary coils are connected in parallel paths between the bias feedline and ground.
+The secondary coils are counter-wound to primarily couple the bias to the circulating current mode ($I_\mathrm{loop}$ in the figure) of the compound SQUID loop formed by the two parallel portions of the snake (see Supplementary Material).
+The transformer mutual inductance is $M\approx50$~pH, and the self-inductance of the secondary coil is $\approx120$~pH.
+Finally, the structure is shunted by a capacitor $C_s$, and is connected to the $50\,\Omega$ signal port via a Klopfenstein taper as in Ref.~\onlinecite{IMPA}.
 An optical micrograph of the shunt capacitor, compound snake-SQUID, and bias transformer is shown in Fig.~\ref{fig:circuit}(b).